Skip to content

 2. You also must set the Policy URL, Bot Name and Support Server Invite URL fields in your config.yml.

 • We by default send users to our Docs (this website).
-Manual Intervention Required if you wish to use your own.
+To change this you must update the codebase.

 3. Configure Overrides.
 Learn More

 • The Fork Override should be kept as True.
-This is so the respective creidts are given.
+This is so the respective credits are given.

 • If you have enabled the Error Tracking Override (Using the Sentry SDK) you will need to update your .env to have your Sentry DSN.
-Example .env with DSN and Bot Toke
+Example .env with DSN and Bot Token

 • If you plan on enabling the Topia Override.
-Please ensure you enable the Setup Database Boot Mode Override for first boot.
-This is so your Database is set-up and configured correctly.
+Please ensure you enable the Setup Database Boot Mode Override for the first boot.
+This is so your database is set-up and configured correctly.

 4. Emoji IDs.